MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-workspaces.md

 ![The welcome screen the first time a user opens Workspaces.](media/microsoft-edge-workspaces/firstrun-welcome.png)

-### I see the "Restart workspace" message.
+### I see the "Reconnecting to Workspace service" message.
 Why do I see this message and what should I expect?

 This message is due to a temporary connectivity issue because Microsoft Edge can't connect to the service that provides and supports Edge Workspaces.